xeaone/swathe/README.md

 # Swathe #
 **Swathe - Powerful, Small, 2 Way Data Binding**

 Swathe is a 2 way data binding library.
 It is extremely small and extremely powerful.
 Try it out and you will see for your self.
 Contributions suggestions welcome and appreciated!
 2 Way data binding can be costly thus only elements with value properties are bi-directionally watched using the Input Event.
-I am thinking of changing to MutationObservers for the DOM changes.
-But that would require another pollyfill.

 Browsers support any ES5 spec compliant, such as IE9+ and Safari 6+.
 Firefox, Chrome and Edge.